6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ![изображение](https://github.com/user-attachments/assets/cbf87e80-70e3-48df-8dd8-f30364d2738d)

+ 4. Rename your VM's:
-    - Make your user part of the wheel group to be able to execute `sudo` commans:
+    - Make your user part of the wheel group to be able to execute `sudo` commans.
+Become a root:
     ```bash
-    sudo
- 4. Rename your VM's:
-    -
+    su - root
+    ```
+    - Add user to the wheel group:
+    ```bash
+    usermod -aG wheel seva
+    ```
+    - To apply changes we need to log out or reboot, execute comman directly on VM:
+     ```bash
+    exit
+    ```
+    - Rename your VM by executing, also directly on the VM:
+    ```bash
+    sudo hostnamectl --set-hostname Hypervisor01
+    ```
+    - Once again execute exit to apply the changes.
+Repeat on all the VM's.
+    Then reconnect the ssh connection

 ![Image](https://github.com/user-attachments/assets/87d11c4f-a82e-4aeb-b91e-ff5a6f3abc45)